Is peer-to-peer lending safe? Risks & regulations

 Here at Lending Works, our underwriting team perform credit checks, affordability checks, identity checks and fraud checks to help ensure that your money is only lent to creditworthy borrowers.
 Learn more about the average Lending Works borrower and how we assess loan applications.

 Contingency funds: If a borrower misses a repayment, your P2P provider should take steps to recover this debt as soon as possible and prevent them from entering default.
 Some platforms also offer contingency funds, which means the fund will cover a certain amount of money delayed through arrears or lost through default so that lenders are not affected.

 The Lending Works Shield has covered all arrears and defaults since we launched in 2014.
 This means that lenders have always received their expected capital and interest payments in full and on time.
-This is achieved through our own reserve fund and industry-first insurance, which you can read more about here.
+This is achieved through our own contingency fund, which you can read more about here.

 View our risk and return statistics to see exactly how much money is currently protected by the Lending Works Shield, as well as historical arrears and bad debt rates.

 Diversification: Diversification means spreading out your investment across multiple borrowers so that all your eggs aren't in one basket.
 This helps to average out the default rate and ensures only a small amount of your money is affected should a borrower in your portfolio fail to repay.